 protracted actions that may involve complex issues, multiple parties, difficult legal questions,

-early in the trial with respect to on a manageable issue that could, on
+evidence early in the trial with respect to on a manageable issue that could, on the evidence,

-basis for a judgment as a matter of law under Rule 50(a) or a judgment on partial findings
+be the basis for a judgment as a matter of law under Rule 50(a) or a judgment on partial

 have authority to enter stipulations and to make admissions regarding all matters that the

 participants may reasonably anticipate may be discussed.
 If appropriate, the court may

 require that a party or its representative be present or reasonably available by telephone in

 order to consider possible settlement of the dispute. (e)(d) Modification Pretrial Orders.
 A scheduling order issued under this rule may be

 modified by leave of court or as permitted by Rule 29.
 After any conference under this rule,

 the court must issue an order reciting the action taken.
 This order controls the course of the

 action unless the court modifies it. (f)(e) Final Pretrial Conference.
 Any The court may hold a final pretrial conference to